-How is it possible that being so hell-bent on something keeps you from doing it and that not trying to do it at all means you end up doing it?
+How is it possible that being so hell-bent on getting something keeps you from having it — and that forgetting all about it means you end up getting it?

 Here’s how setting and achieving a bigger non-weight-related goal can help you lose weight:

 1. It gives you confidence.
 Rather than feeling incapable, setting and achieving a larger goal makes you feel accomplished.
 A bigger goal inherently has multiple steps, so you get small wins every time you reach one of the smaller goals necessary to achieve the bigger goal.
-It makes you feel good about yourself instead of feeling down on yourself and depressed that you’re not getting anywhere.
+It makes you feel good about yourself instead of feeling like a failure.

 2. It makes you feel in control.
-Setting a goal that you achieve entirely on your own — rather than doing a bunch of things a diet tells you to do — puts you in charge and allows you to choose the steps and the path you take.
-And it’s action-based rather than fear-based: you’re actively working toward something exciting as opposed to having the feeling of dread that you will once again run out of willpower and fail.
+Setting a goal that you achieve entirely on your own puts you in charge and allows you to choose the steps and the path you take.
+There is no failure when you have a self-directed goal, because you’re deciding what to do and how to do it.
+So if something isn’t working, you try something else.

 3. It keeps you busy.
 When you work on achieving a more fulfilling goal, you’ll be too busy and too energized to obsess about what you eat — more accurately, what you’re trying not to eat — and you won’t be as likely to binge out of misery or boredom.

 The first key is to come up with something exciting that you’ve always wanted to do.
 Do you want to go to a foreign country?
 Do you want to live there for a while?
 Do you want to do a triathlon?
 Do you want to learn how to cook?

 The second is to break it into small steps that are easy to take and don’t overwhelm you.
 Then you gain little victories that give you confidence.